HeCorr/rust-ban-server/README.md

 - `DELETE /api/rustBans/<SteamID64>` - For removing account bans

 #### TODO
+- Migrate to another database engine cuz fuck GORM and SQL;
 - Secure the `POST` and `DELETE` endpoints with a token or access key;
 - HTTPS support;
 - Include Go test files;